 The Project will be in operation for approximately 25 years.
-The lifetime is based on the duration of the Power Purchase Agreement (PPA) signed between Nova Scotia Power (NSP) and the Proponent.
+The lifetime is based on the duration of the Power Purchase Agreement (PPA) signed between Nova Scotia Power and the Proponent.

-Decommissioning will commence within 6 to 9 months after the PPA has been terminated unless otherwise decided by the Proponent.
+Decommissioning will commence within six to nine months after the PPA has been terminated unless otherwise decided by the Proponent.
 Should the operational phase of the Project extend past 25 years, applicable permits will be obtained at that time.

 Similar traffic movements to those experienced during the delivery of the turbine components are anticipated during this phase; however, overall decommissioning will require considerably lower vehicle support than during the construction phase.
-The following 4 steps are anticipated:
+The following four steps are anticipated:

 - 1. The WTGs will be dismantled and removed from the site for scrap or resale.
-The foundation, unless the landowner wishes to keep it, will be removed to below plough depth, and the topsoil will be reinstated so that the land may be returned to its former use. - 2.
-The substation will be dismantled and removed from the site for scrap or resale. - 3.
-All other equipment will be dismantled and removed, and the land will be returned to its former use. - 4.
-The access roads and site entrance may be removed if required.
-After removal, the land will be reinstated to its former use. - 5.
+Based on landowner agreements, the foundation may be removed to below plough depth and/or covered over with overburden.
+The stockpiled topsoil will be releveled so that the land may be returned to its former use.
+The substation will be dismantled and removed from the site for scrap or resale. - 2.
+The internal site roads and site entrance may be removed if required.
+After removal, the land will be returned to its former use. - 3.
 The underground cables will be below plough depth and contain no harmful substances.
 They may be recovered if economically attractive or left in the ground.
-Terminal connections will be cut back below plough depth.
+Terminal connections will be cut back below plough depth. - 4.
+All other equipment, including overhead collector lines and the substation, will be dismantled and removed, and the land will be returned to its former use.